Abhishek6543/PasswordGenerator/ReadMe.txt

-A simple password generator made using HTML and CSS.
+A simple password generator made using HTML, CSS and JAVASCRIPT.